kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

 ### Cinder Configuration:

-Our OpenStack installation have a LVM backend (enabled_backends =lvm) we are going to add an additional backend, named "rbd".
+Our OpenStack installation already have a LVM backend (enabled_backends=lvm).
+We are going to add an additional backend, named "rbd".

 By using crudini, we proceed to re-configure cinder: